MicrosoftDocs/Viva/Viva/goals/microsoft-planner-integration.md

 1. Select **Next**.
 1. Select **Create** or **Save** to save your key result.
 You should now see the Planner icon next to your key result.
 Viva Goals will now automatically update this Key Result once per hour based on the progress of the tasks in Planner.

-### How to use Microsoft Planner to track progress for an Initiatives with tasks
+### How to use Microsoft Planner to track progress for Initiatives with tasks

 1. Select **Add initiatives** in Viva Goals or edit an existing initiative.
 1. Select **Outcome**.